seamless-protocol/leverage-tokens/docs/src/src/LeverageManager.sol/contract.LeverageManager.md

 RebalanceAdapter for the LeverageToken may be upgradeable contracts.
 The LeverageManager also inherits the `FeeManager` contract, which is used to manage LeverageToken fees (which accrue to the share value of the LeverageToken) and the treasury fees.
-For deposits of equity into a LeverageToken, the collateral and debt required is calculated by using the LeverageToken's current collateral ratio.
-As such, the collateral ratio after a deposit must be equal to the collateral ratio before a deposit, within some rounding error.
+For mints of LeverageTokens (shares), the collateral and debt required is calculated by using the LeverageToken's current collateral ratio.
+As such, the collateral ratio after a mint must be equal to the collateral ratio before a mint, within some rounding error.
 [CAUTION]
 ====
 - LeverageTokens are susceptible to inflation attacks like ERC-4626 vaults:
-"In empty (or nearly empty) ERC-4626 vaults, deposits are at high risk of being stolen through frontrunning with a "donation" to the vault that inflates the price of a share.
+"In empty (or nearly empty) ERC-4626 vaults, mints are at high risk of being stolen through frontrunning with a "donation" to the vault that inflates the price of a share.
 This is variously known as a donation or inflation attack and is essentially a problem of slippage.
-Vault deployers can protect against this attack by making an initial deposit of a non-trivial amount of the asset, such that price manipulation becomes infeasible.
-Withdrawals may similarly be affected by slippage.
+Vault deployers can protect against this attack by making an initial mint of a non-trivial amount of the asset, such that price manipulation becomes infeasible.
+Redeems may similarly be affected by slippage.
 Users can protect against this attack as well as unexpected slippage in general by verifying the amount received is as expected, using a wrapper that performs these checks such as https://github.com/fei-protocol/ERC4626#erc4626router-and-base[ERC4626Router]."
-As such it is highly recommended that LeverageToken creators make an initial deposit of a non-trivial amount of equity.
+As such it is highly recommended that LeverageToken creators make an initial mint of a non-trivial amount of equity.
-It is also recommended to use a router that performs slippage checks when depositing and withdrawing.
+It is also recommended to use a router that performs slippage checks when minting and redeeming.
 - LeverageToken creation is permissionless and can be configured with arbitrary lending adapters, rebalance adapters, and underlying collateral and debt assets.
 As such, the adapters and tokens used by a LeverageToken are part of the risk profile of the LeverageToken, and should be carefully considered by users before using a LeverageToken.